Understanding the Seven-Eyed Model and Integrated Developmental Model in Supervision

 - Jason Lawrence

-Supervision can sometimes feel a bit mysterious, especially when models and theories are mentioned in passing but never really explained.
+Supervision can sometimes feel a bit mysterious.
+This is especially true when various models and theories are mentioned without clear explanations.
 Two of the most helpful—and widely used—models in UK counselling supervision are the Seven-Eyed Model and the Integrated Developmental Model (IDM).

 Let’s break them down into something useful, warm, and easy to understand.